Skip to Main Content

 Do you need flood insurance in Texas?

-According to the Texas Water Development Board, nearly six million Texans live in areas that are at risk of flooding.
+According to the Texas Water Development Board, more than five million Texans live in areas that are at risk of flooding.
 Flooding can be caused by heavy rainfall, hurricanes and tropical cyclones.
 The state predicts the severity of flooding to increase as climate change worsens.

 Higher global temperatures mean there’s more moisture in the air, which can increase the risk for extreme flooding events.
 Texas coastlines are also vulnerable to flooding as glaciers melt and sea levels rise.
 Researchers found that the Texas coastline loses about four inches every year, which can contribute to flooding.